tanner-burkin/InterpreterProjectCS4450/README.md

 > 1. Must be able to support if/else control statements.
 > 2. Must be able to declare variables.
 > 3. Support loops.
-> 4. Support arithmetic operators.
+> 4. Support arithmetic operators. - Completed
 > 5. Support assignment operators.
 > 6. Support conditional statements.
-> 7. Allow for comments.
+> 7. Allow for comments. - Completed
 > 8. Support print function.

 ## How to use/run: